When Should You Be Concerned About Your Older Parents?

 See how they’re moving

-Gait speed - how fast a person walks - and overall mobility can be an important sign of overall health and well-being in older adults.
-Trouble with mobility or being unsteady while walking can put your parent at a higher risk of experiencing a fall that could cause injury and further restrict their mobility.
-Look at how your loved one is moving - are they cautious or easily knocked off balance?
+Gait speed — how fast a person walks — and overall mobility can be important signs of overall health and well-being in older adults.
+Having trouble with mobility or being unsteady while walking can put your parent at a higher risk of experiencing a fall that could cause injury and further restrict their mobility.
+Look at how your loved one is moving.
+Are they cautious or easily knocked off balance?
 Do they have difficulty standing or sitting?
 If they have a cane, walker, or other mobility device, are they using it properly and consistently?

 Notice the living environment